 21. How would you exceed expectations in this role?

-22. If you started a company tomorrow, what would it be?
+22. If you started a company tomorrow what would it look like?

-23. How have you handled working with clients from diverse cultural backgrounds?
+23. How have you handled working with clients and colleagues from diverse cultural backgrounds?

-Salespeople should be able to work with any customer, no matter their cultural background.
+What to listen for: Salespeople should be able to work with anyone, no matter their cultural background.
 By asking candidates how they’ve handled these scenarios, you’ll learn if they’re fit to work in a diverse and inclusive manner — and if they see the value of this skill.

 Free Sales Interview Kit